 By now you’ve probably guessed what happens in pancreatitis: the enzymes activate inside the pancreas.
 It sets off a chain reaction of increasing destruction and further enzyme release, spilling out to attack the nearby tissues like the stomach, liver and intestines.

 This is called Acute Pancreatitis.
 Once upon a time we used to think that this was the only way it happened.
 Now we know that Chronic Pancreatitis is much more common and a lot less easy to spot.

 What Does Pancreatitis Look Like?

 Acute pancreatitis is obvious.
-It more or less only happens in dogs.
 The signs include: